syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 Dim document As New WordDocument(inputFileName)

-'Access an existing custom document property
+'Accessess an existing custom document property

 Dim [property] As DocumentProperty = document.CustomDocumentProperties("PropertyA")

-'Modify the value of DocumentProperty instance
+'Modifies the value of DocumentProperty instance

 [property].Value = "Hello world"